WHAT IS A PARENT PLUS LOAN?

 HOW TO APPLY-

-Know that a signed master promissory note will be good for ten years, but you must still complete the credit check application every year (on/after June 1st) if you wish to borrow for that student.
+»If approved, new borrowers will be asked to complete a master promissory note online (more detailed instructions below).
+Know that a signed master promissory note will be good for ten years, but you must still complete the credit check request every year (on/after June 1st) if you wish to borrow for that student.

-The Applicant Services Department is available to assist you with any questions about credit decisions or the application process: (800)557-7394.
+The Applicant Services Department is available to assist you with any questions about credit decisions, endorsements or the application process: (800)557-7394.

 What are the costs to borrow?

-The interest rate is fixed at 6.41%.
-There is also a loan fee of 4.204% of the principal.
+The interest rate is fixed at 7.21% for the 2014/2015 academic year.
+There is also a loan fee of 4.288% of the principal.
 This origination fee will be applied before the loan money disburses to the school.

 Example- if you borrow $1000, then $958 will disburse to the school.